qouteall/qouteall-blog/blog/2025/About circular reference.md

 If we apply some constraints, to make it not Turing complete but still expressive, then halting can be ensured, while being still useful enough, like in Lean.

-Rust has a lot of constraints to limit sets of programs to an analyzable subset, so it can analyze about memory safety and thread safety.
+Rust has a lot of constraints to limit sets of programs to an analyzable subset, so it can analyze about memory safety and thread safety. [^rust_rice]

+[^rust_rice]: Rust can ensure memory safety (when not using unsafe) and is still Turing-complete.
+This doesn't contradict with Rice's theorem.
+Because under Rust's constraint memory safety is a "trivial property".

 ## Non-Turing-Complete programming languages